contaware/py-docs-notes/README.md

     print(i)
 ```

-The **range type** represents an immutable sequence of numbers used for looping:
+The **range type** represents an immutable sequence of numbers used to loop:

 ```py
 range(count)                      # 0..(count - 1)